hauselin/depletion_bayes/README.md

 ### Data

-* Data for analysis (required to run analysis scripts)
+* Data for analysis (required to run code/files in the code directory)

 ### Materials